dsccommunity/iSCSIDsc/README.md

 * **IsMultipathEnabled**: Indicates that the initiator has enabled Multipath I/O (MPIO) and it will be used when logging into the target portal.
 Defaults to False.
 Optional.
 * **IsPersistent**: Specifies that the session is to be automatically connected after each restart.
 Defaults to True.
 Optional.
 * **ReportToPnP**: Specifies that the operation is reported to PNP.
 Defaults to True.
 Optional.
+* **iSNSServer**: Specifies an iSNS Server to register this Initiator with.
+Optional.

 ## Examples
 This example installs the iSCSI Target Server, creates two iSCSI Virtal Disks and then a new iSCSI Target called Cluster with the two Virtual Disks assigned.
 The iSCSI target will accept connections from cluster01.contoso.com, cluster02.contoso.com or cluster03.contoso.com.